Ciudad Deportiva Millito Navarro: Purpose

 The purpose of the complex is to "provide ... sports facilities in the city of Ponce for the celebration of sporting events lasting more than one day".

 Funding

 In February 2012, the sports campus has an initial projected total cost of $20 million USD.
 The municipality has secured US$6.3 million to start construction.
 In January 2012, the municipality of Ponce adjudicated US$1.05 million to GCG Builders to level the ground to commence the first phase of construction.
 This was revised in May 2012 to $32.3 million USD.

 Construction phases

 The Sports City will be developed in phases.
 Phase I will include construction of the three tennis courts and an area for extreme sports, including skateboarding.
 Phase II will encompass the baseball field, the track and field area, soccer field, and the central plaza.
 A future phase yet would include the soccer stadium.
 The skateboarding facility opened on 23 March 2013.
 By October 2013, building of the soccer field (Spanish: cancha de fútbol) had already started.

+Los Caobos Sports Center

+The Polideportivo Los Caobos (Los Caobos Sports Center) is a soccer stadium in the Ciudad Deportiva Millito Navarro multi-sport complex in Ponce, Puerto Rico.

+Owned and operated by the municipal government of Ponce, the stadium serves as home field for Ponce FC, a Puerto Rican soccer club based in Ponce who have used it as their home since 2025.